rlaisqls/TIL/데브옵스 DevOps/AWS/Analytics/Lake Formation.md

 <img width="733" alt="image" src="https://github.com/rlaisqls/TIL/assets/81006587/471181ea-62f5-4612-be25-57f0f1413eaf">

 ## Granular access permissions

-Customers acress lines of business (LOBs) need a way to manage granular access permissions for different users at the table and colun level.
+Customers acress lines of business (LOBs) need a way to manage granular access permissions for different users at the table and column level.
 Lake Formation helps you manage fine-grained access for internal and external customers from a ventralized location and in a scalable way.

 you can manage granular permissions on datasets shared between AWS accounts using Lake Formation.